mikepenzus/mikepenzus.github.io/_posts/2025-10-1-PrivacyPolicy.md

 ### Scopes
 The add-on will make use of the following scopes:
-- https://www.googleapis.com/auth/spreadsheets.currentonly - See, edit, create, and delete only the spreadsheets for Google Sheets &trade; where the add-on is installed
+- https://www.googleapis.com/auth/spreadsheets.currentonly - See, edit, create, and delete only the spreadsheets for Google Sheets &trade; where the add-on is installed.
-- https://www.googleapis.com/auth/script.container.ui - Display and run third-party web content in prompts and sidebars inside Google &trade; applications
+- https://www.googleapis.com/auth/script.container.ui - Display and run third-party web content in prompts and sidebars inside Google &trade; applications.
-- https://www.googleapis.com/auth/userinfo.email - See your primary Google &trade; Account email address
+- https://www.googleapis.com/auth/userinfo.email - See your primary Google &trade; Account email address.
-- https://www.googleapis.com/auth/calendar - See, edit, share, and permanently delete all the calendars you can access using Google Calendar &trade;
+- https://www.googleapis.com/auth/calendar - See, edit, share, and permanently delete all the calendars you can access using Google Calendar &trade; .

 ### Google user data used by FreeSlots
 FreeSlots uses the following data: